-While CIEGS/ISSS has unfortunately no funding for financial assistance, the university and external resources do offer limited, various scholarship/assistantship, loans, and small short-term emergency funding options.
-Please review the differing sections of this webpage for more information and links.
+CIEGS/ISSS does not offer financial assistance, but the University and external resources do offer scholarships/assistantship, loans, and small short-term emergency funding options.

 University Scholarships/Assistantships – Continuing Students